El Ajedrecista: Technical description

+The automaton does not deliver checkmate in the minimum number of moves, nor always within the 50 moves allotted by the fifty-move rule, because of the simple algorithm that calculates the moves.
+It did, however, checkmate the opponent every time.
+This illustrates the deterministic procedure described by Torres Quevedo in his Ensayos sobre automática, where he argued that certain classes of problems, such as elementary chess endings, could be executed entirely by mechanical and electromechanical devices following fixed logical rules and logical constraints.
+If an illegal move was made by the opposite player, the automaton would signal it by turning on a light.
+If the opposing player made three illegal moves, the automaton would stop playing.

 In the first version, the pieces were plugged into the board, and the game states of check and checkmate were signaled with light bulbs.
-Leonardo's son Gonzalo made an improved chess automaton based on El Ajedrecista in 1920, which made its moves via electromagnets located under the board.
+Leonardo's son Gonzalo made an improved chess automaton based on El Ajedrecista in 1920, which made its moves via electromagnets located under an ordinary chess board.
 It also included a sound effect, with a voice recording announcing checkmate when the computer won the game.

-Both are still working and are on display at the Museo Torres Quevedo in the Escuela de Ingenieros de Caminos, Canales y Puertos in Madrid.